Hurrell/taxAPI/README.md

 ### Errors

 Please make the owner aware of any errors or outdated info and this will be addressed as soon as possible.

+### Disclaimer

+This tool is unofficial, not backed by any uk governmental body or legal/accountancy service, and is provided for illustrative purposes only.
+It should not be relied apon.
+Please seek professional advice before making financial decisions.

+Most info for this tool was sourced from [employedandselfemployed.co.uk](https://www.employedandselfemployed.co.uk) which provides an excellent and more comprehensive front-end tax calculator.